BedrockPlus/MagicMethodDocs/README.md

 > We don't recommend you learning magic method if you don't have a basic understanding of Minecraft texture pack coding and how to edit entity files.

 ## 🔮 What is Magic Method?
 Magic Method is a method created by Chainsketch that allows you to exchange data in entity files in the game.
+This is also known as temp leaking.
 This allows you to make many mods, as magic method allows you to transfer data between other players, mobs, and particles.

 > **Note**
 > We want to credit Chainsketch in everyway possible, so please check out his [YouTube](https://www.youtube.com/@Chainsketch), [Discord](https://dsc.gg/chainsketch), and [Twitter](https://twitter.com/Chainsketch_)!